DongheeKang/MLOps_Note/linux_network.md

       this is the way of passwordless ssh option
       $ ssh tools@10.149.20.11 'hostname; df -h | grep sd; tail -2 /var/log/dpkg.log';

-### Restrict Commands for SSH Users
-      Go to the server and user home directroy

-      $ vi /home/testuser/.ssh/authorized_keys
-        ssh-rsa AAAAB3NzaC1yc2E...OrsMdr bluelake@Pacific

-      modify with this
-      from="192.168.1.10", command="/usr/bin/ls" ssh-rsa AAAAB3NzaC1yc2E...OrsMdr bluelake@Pacific

-      only ls command will be allowed. more ips can be added with comma separation.

 ### GPG standard
 Gpg2 is the OpenPGP part of the GNU Privacy Guard (GnuPG).